Ravnur-Inc/ams-api-replacement-demo-app/README.md

 > [!NOTE]
 > This is a console application to help you test the Ravnur Media Services API.
 It is not the repo for Ravnur Media Services.
+Contact Ravnur at info@ravnur.com to deploy the RMS managed application from the Azure Marketplace, or to gain access to Ravnur’s test environment

 ## Overview of the Ravnur Media Services API Demo Application